neurodata/mgcpy-old/README.md

 `mgcpy` is a Python package containing tools for independence testing using multiscale graph correlation and other statistical tests, that is capable of dealing with high dimensional and multivariate data.

+The R version is available on CRAN and https://github.com/neurodata/mgc.
+The MATLAB version is available at https://github.com/neurodata/mgc-matlab.

 - [Overview](#overview)
 - [Documentation](#documentation)
 - [System Requirements](#system-requirements)